henribarbosa/Obsidian-notes/Zettelkasten/IDEAS.md

 	* Try to make then binary keeping the ratio beetwen bright and dark constant inside plugs?
 * Processing images
 	* Find column width automatically (for the first frame only)
-	* Mark bottom and plugs (bottom for the first frame only)
+	* Mark bottom and plugs (bottom for the first frame only) (plugs trough estimated solid fraction?)
 	* Calculate velocity fields ( $x$, $y$, $v_x$, $v_y$)
 	* Save particles trajectories ($t_{ini}$ , $N_{frames}$ , \\n ($x$, $y$,)) in a file when the particle is lost
 * Processing simulations